dnauck/Portable.Licensing/Xamarin/GettingStarted.md

     var publicKey = keyPair.ToPublicKeyString();

 Store the private key securely and distribute the public key with your product.
+Normally you create one key pair for each product, otherwise it is possible to use a license with all products using the same key pair.
+If you want your customer to buy a new license on each major release you can create a key pair for each release and product.

 ### Create the license generator ###